 Dougal Brownlie is an award winning visual journalist from a small college town of Bellingham, Washington, an hour's drive north of Seattle.
 From a young age, the passion for photography and capturing everyday moments had always captivated Dougal's interest and he could always be seen capturing photos and a camera swinging from his neck as he ran to capture that next frame.
 In the fall of 2012 Dougal took the opportunity to pursue his love for visual storytelling and move to Ventura, California to attend Brooks Institute and pursue a Bachelor of Science in Visual Journalism.

 A Washington state native Dougal began his professional career working freelancing for smaller papers in and around the Ventura country area including the Ventura Country Star and Ojai Valley News while pursuing his bachelor's degree in Visual Journalism from Brooks Institute graduating in April 2015.
 He accepted a job at the St. Joseph News-Press as a full time staff photojournalist in October 2015 and spent his time in the heartland of America on assignment in the greater portion of Northwest Missouri while exploring the surrounding states including Kansas, Nebraska, Iowa, and Arkansas.
 In April 2017, he will be starting his second job at the the Colorado Springs Gazette as a full time staff photojournalist and exploring what 'The Springs' and surrounding areas of the state of Colorado have to offer.

-class of XXIX.
 The National Press Photographer's Association (NPPA) has recognized and awarded Dougal's work in the Central Region where he placed in the monthly clip competition and the Associated Press Media Editors (APME) honored him with six awards for the Division IV (20,000-49,000 circulation) newspapers in the state of Missouri in 2016.